-A prospective, single-centered cohort was conducted in adult patients with clinically-suspected POH (csPOH) at the Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand between January 2018, and August 2022. csPOH patients were managed by a multidisciplinary team including allergists, anesthesiologists, adverse drug reaction (ADR) pharmacists, immunologists, and dermatologists.
+A cohort study on adults with a csPOH event at Siriraj Hospital, Thailand, included a retrospective review (events during January - December 2018) and prospective recruitment (events during January 2019 - August 2022).
+In all cases involving prospective follow-up data, informed consent was obtained from the participants. csPOH patients were managed by a multidisciplinary team including allergists, anesthesiologists, adverse drug reaction (ADR) pharmacists, immunologists, and dermatologists.
 Eligible patients were identified as csPOH patients by anesthesiologists.
-Inclusion criteria were any patient aged ≥ 18 years from a procedural unit including surgical units, delivery rooms, and endoscopy units and experiencing a csPOH event.
+Inclusion criteria were any patient aged $\geq$ 18 years from a procedural unit including surgical units, delivery rooms, and endoscopy units and experiencing a csPOH event.
 The exclusion criterion was patient refusal to participate in the study.
 This study was conducted in accordance with the Declaration of Helsinki, and was approved by the institutional review board of the Faculty of Medicine Siriraj Hospital (SIRB), Mahidol University (protocol number, 805/2561 (EC4)).